tfsaggregator/aggregator-docs/content/contrib/developer-intro.md

 - source code conditional compile
 - WiX sources
 - MSBuild project files
-So, _caveat emptor_: TFS versions are scattered all-over the places.
+So, _caveat emptor_: TFS versions are scattered in many places.

 ## Compile

-Note that to rebuild, edit or debug the code you must use Visual Studio 2015, Community or Professional Edition at a minimum (see [Local build](/contrib/local-build) for details).
+Note that to rebuild, edit or debug the code you must use Visual Studio 2017, Community or Professional Edition at a minimum (see [Local build](/contrib/local-build) for details).
+The Community edition is free.
 TFS is not required locally: you can use Remote Debugging.

 The [CI build](/contrib/continuous-integration) page explains some important things of our CI build infrastructure in [VSTS](https://tfsaggregator.visualstudio.com/).